 Since your baby will use them a lot, it pays to scrutinize the teether you’ll purchase.
 Here are Mama’s Choice recommendations on choosing a teether for your baby.

 - Make sure it’s made of a safe material.
 Toxic materials are a big no-no. Ensure that the teether you’re buying indicates that it is free of BPA, PVC, or phthalates.
 The latter can affect a baby’s development, so be extra cautious!

 - Check for durability.
 Teethers will go through a lot of biting and gnawing.
 So choose a durable teether that would ideally not break no matter how hard a baby bites on it.

 - Hygienic or easy to clean.
-A washable teether is excellent, but even better would be if it’s sterilizer-safe.
+A washable teether is excellent but even better if it’s sterilizer-safe.
 Plus, try to choose teethers that are easy to clean, with no corners or crevices that can collect dirt, dust, and germs.

 - Mind the price.
 Of course, be practical about your purchase, too.
 Ensure that the teether you buy fits your budget.